2013 Nissan Frontier Interior

-> One reviewer says that the Frontier’s front seats in upper trims are more comfortable because of adjustable lumbar support.
-Most agree that the king cab’s seats are cramped and uncomfortable.
+One reviewer says that the front seats in upper trims are more comfortable because of adjustable lumbar support.
+Most agree that the King Cab’s seats are cramped and uncomfortable.
 One says that even small kids will have difficulty being comfortable in those seats.
-Another reviewer says that while the crew cab has more spacious rear seats, the Frontier isn’t a great choice for anyone who plans to regularly carry rear passengers.
+Another reviewer says that while the Crew Cab has more spacious rear seats, the Frontier isn’t a great choice for anyone who plans to regularly carry rear passengers.

-> - "One CG editor had little good to say about the rear seats in the King Cab reporting that ‘seat cushions are low, the backrest is absolutely vertical, and legroom is very limited.’
+- "One CG editor had little good to say about the rear seats in the King Cab reporting that ‘seat cushions are low, the backrest is absolutely vertical, and legroom is very limited.’
 Additionally explaining that even youngsters will have a hard time staying comfortable for long." -- Consumer Guide

 - "The Crew Cab's rear seat is better for folks who regularly carry more than one passenger, though it's still not all-day comfortable because of the severely upright angle of the seatbacks and the low bottom cushions.
 In short, if the comfort of backseat passengers is important to you, you'll probably want to look elsewhere." -- Edmunds

 - "Lumbar support in higher trims improves driver comfort.
 We wish the steering wheel would telescope and not just tilt." -- Kelley Blue Book

 - "All models have supportive, comfortable front bucket seats.
 Adults have adequate legroom in the rear of the crew cab." -- PickupTrucks.com (2011)